-IMPORTANT: When the Novell Client software is uninstalled, these settings are not saved.
+IMPORTANT: When Novell Client software is uninstalled, these configuration files are also removed.

 2.1.1 Configuring Login Settings

 Use the Login Settings page in the Novell Client Configuration Wizard to configure the settings available to users in the Novell Login dialog box.